campus-experts/spring-2017/communities/ucf-new-to-research/community-assessment.md

 ## Size
 * 140 members of Mad Scientists Research Society (MSRS) Facebook group (the only student-led organization for undergraduate research at UCF); since the group is not specific to Computer Science, the actual number is likely much smaller.
-* No information on number of students overall that are involved/interested in CS research
+* No information on number of students overall that are involved/interested in CS research.
 * Would like to have between 200-300 people in the community given the size of the school, or, as many as possible.

 ## Resources